build-on-aws/content/tutorials/navigating-amazon-eks/eks-fargate-mtls-nginx-controller/index.md

 ## Step 1: Configure the Cluster

-In this section, you will configure the Amazon EKS cluster with only [Fargate Profiles](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html).
+In this section, you will configure the Amazon EKS cluster with only [Fargate Profiles](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html?sc_channel=el&sc_campaign=devopswave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=eks-fargate-mtls-nginx-controller).
 For step-by-step guidance, check out the tutorial at [Building an Amazon EKS Cluster Pre-configured for Financial Workload](https://community.aws/tutorials/navigating-amazon-eks/eks-cluster-financial-workload).

-## Step 2: Install and configure the cluster components
+## Step 2: Install and Configure the Cluster Components

 ### Install ALB Controller on Fargate using Helm option